RobAntunes/Happen/README.md

 ## Prerequisites

-To build and run the included examples and tests, you will need:
+To build and run the included examples and tests, you will need one of the following:

 *   **Node.js:** Includes `npm` (used for running scripts defined in `package.json`).
 *   **Deno:** Required for the Deno example test.